 Substitute Toast With Sweet Potato

 This unique and genius bread alternative comes courtesy of Largeman-Roth.
 "If you're trying to replace processed carbs, like hamburger buns, with healthier foods, that's great.
 I like making little toasts out of sweet potatoes.
-Just slice the sweet potato into rounds, brush with olive oil or ghee and bake at 400° for about 20 minutes.
+Just slice the sweet potato into rounds, brush with olive oil or ghee and bake at 400°F for about 20 minutes.
 You can then top them with anything you'd usually put on toast, such as nut butter, cottage cheese, or avocado."

 Here's the verdict: Not all carbs are bad, and cutting all carbs isn't necessary (or advised, for that matter).
 If you're interested in minimizing your starch intake, it's all about choosing nutritious alternatives.
 "Swapping processed carbs for healthier options, like whole grains, sprouted breads, or vegetables, is smart," Largeman-Roth reiterates.
 "Just remember that our bodies and brains need carbohydrates to run properly."